 Cruise ships will have limited guest numbers due to social distancing, so it’ll be pleasantly uncrowded, and you’ll have access to entertainment and great places to eat, without needing to stray too far from your accommodation.

-You’ll need to make sure your UK travel insurance includes cruise cover, which can compensate you for sailing-specific risks like missed ports or cabin confinement.
+You’ll need to make sure your UK travel insurance includes cruise travel insurance, which can compensate you for sailing-specific risks like missed ports or cabin confinement.